Xavier Smith, aka, Mr. XL Smith, aka Coach X

 I did make new friends while there.

-I was the youngest looking person in this section of ICU.
+I was the youngest looking person in this section in the ICU.

 It was mentioned that I gave them a breath of fresh air while I was there (their words not mine).